 Indiana Foreclosure Laws

 All foreclosures in Indiana are expected to be judicial, meaning they are managed in the court system.
 Some states allow for non-judicial foreclosures, allowing lenders who want to seize a property the ability to move quickly and without having to follow specific timelines and notification requirements set by the state.
-But Indiana law requires judicial process except in special circumstances.
+However, Indiana law requires judicial process except in special circumstances.

 Property Redemption after Foreclosure Sale